 Invitation to join the Beta Nu Delta Chapter honor society is extended to full-time students maintaining a grade point average of 3.5 or higher.
 Personal enrichment is gained through the organization’s four hallmarks of scholarship, leadership, service and fellowship.

-Dedicated to all aspects of the Christian lifestyle involving fellowship, prayer, Bible study, and outings.
+Dedicated to all aspects of the Christian lifestyle, meeting weekly to fellowship and share faith based experiences.

 Residence Hall Council

-A representative body of students initiating and carrying out relevant policies concerning residence life for each residence hall.
+A representative body of students initiating and carrying out relevant policies concerning residence hall life.